 In Vivekachudamani, Adi Sankara provides the steps for realization.
 By merely repeating the words “I am the emperor”, one cannot become an emperor.
 To become an emperor, the enemies should be destroyed.

 Likewise by merely repeating the words “I am Brahman”, the oneness of Brahman is not realized.
-He should destroy the illusion and avidya by discriminating between the real and unreal.
+He should destroy the illusion and avidya by discriminating between the real and the unreal.